top of page

 8. Lincoln Laboratory Radar Introduction for Student Engineers

-If you have other plans during the summer and would love a condensed experience, then the Lincoln Laboratory Radar Introduction for Student Engineers (LLRISE) is a great choice!
+If you have other plans during the summer and would love a condensed experience, then the Lincoln Laboratory Radar Introduction for Student Engineers (LLRISE) is a great choice, especially if you're considering MIT summer camps in the future!

 This is a 2-week summer workshop held at MIT and the Lincoln Laboratory.
 It is focused on teaching students how to build small radar systems.
 Participants will be challenged to build a Doppler and range radar by using creative problem-solving strategies, all the while collaborating with highly talented scientists and engineers.
-Even if you are not targeting a pure-play engineering major, knowledge of radars comes in very handy in a lot of other majors and professions (marine biology, shipping, aviation - to name a few!).
+Even if you are not targeting a pure-play engineering major, knowledge of radars comes in very handy in a lot of other majors and professions (marine biology, shipping, aviation - to name a few!), making this workshop an excellent complement to the academic experiences provided by MIT summer camps.

 Some other information about LLRISE